ghbmachado/ghbmachado/README.md

 ## About me:

-I'm a Software Engineering student. :smile:
+I'm a Software Engineering student.

 I love code and create new stuff, I like too much to discover new technologies and dive deep in solving problems.